numfocus/DISCOVER-Cookbook/DISCOVER/02_minimal_measures.md

 ### Code of Conduct

--   🍎 Show the text of the Code of Conduct and a have required check-box that the registrant has read it and agrees to abide by it.
+-   🍎 Show the text of the Code of Conduct and a have a required check-box that the registrant has read it and agrees to abide by it.

 ## [Childcare](06_childcare.md)